dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/vignette_satellite.rst

 Initial States
 --------------

-The nonlinear solver and Pyomo can make use of initial states.
+The nonlinear solver (also known as the |nlstride|) and Pyomo can make use of initial states.
 For this study, the nonlinear solver ran with and without an initial state for the list variable representing the order of the satellites.
 An initial state was assigned by the order of midpoints of the satellite ranges (“sorted_indices”):

 .. testsetup:: [states]